Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation- Algorithms: Numerical Experiments

-We know that there is a big freedom in selecting a set of spanning trees and then re-weighting respective contributions to ${\bm \rho}\doteq (\rho_{ab}|(a,b)\in\E)$ according to Eq.~(\ref{eq:rho}).
-(See some discussion of the experiments with possible ${\bm\rho}$ in \cite{wainwright_new_2005}.
-However, we decided not to test the freedom, and instead, in all of our experiments ${\bm \rho}$ is chosen unambiguously for a given graph uniformly.
-As shown in \cite{wainwright_stochastic_2002}, the edge-uniform re-weighting is optimal, i.e. it provides the lowest TRW upper-bound, in the case of highly symmetric graphs, such as fully connected or double-periodic square grid.
-It was also assumed in the TRW literature (but to the best of our knowledge never proven) that the edge-uniform re-weighting is (almost always) possible.
-We clarify this point in the following statement. \begin{lemma}([Edge-uniform Weights]) For any graph with all nodes of degree two or higher there exists a subset of spanning trees, such that each edge contributes at least one spanning tree, and the edge weight is calculated according to the edge-uniform rule: $\forall (a,b)\in\V:\quad \rho_{ab}= (|\mathcal{V}| - 1)/|\cal E|$, where $|\cal V|$ is the number of vertices and $|\cal E|$ is the number of edges \footnote{The ``degree two or higher" constraint on nodes is not restrictive, because we can either eliminate nodes with degree one (and also tree-like branches associated with them) by direct summation, or alternatively include the tree like branches in the appropriate number of spanning trees constructed for the graph ignoring the tree-like branches.}. \end{lemma} \begin{proof} See Appendix \ref{sec:edge-uniform} for constructive proof. \end{proof}
+We acknowledge that there is significant flexibility in selecting a set of spanning trees and then re-weighting respective contributions to ${\bm \rho} \doteq (\rho_{ab} \mid \{a,b\} \in \mathcal{E})$ according to Eq.~(\ref{eq:rho}).
+(See some discussion of experiments with possible ${\bm \rho}$ in \citep{wainwright_new_2005}.)
+However, we chose not to test this flexibility.
+Instead, in all of our experiments, ${\bm \rho}$ is chosen uniformly for a given graph.
+A direct corollary of Lemma 7.3.2 from \citep{wainwright_stochastic_2002} is that if the edge-uniform re-weighting is feasible, the following relation holds for all ${a,b} \in \mathcal{E}$: $\rho_{ab} = (|\mathcal{V}| - 1)/|\mathcal{E}|$.
+This lemma allows us to restate the set of linear constraints defining the polytope in the TRW rules of Eq.~(\ref{eq:rho}) solely in terms of the edge-weights, $\rho_{ab}$, thereby excluding tree-weights.
+Moreover, it was shown in \citep{wainwright_stochastic_2002} that the edge-uniform re-weighting is feasible and optimal, providing the lowest TRW upper-bound in the case of highly symmetric graphs, such as fully connected or double-periodic square grids.
+Our experiments are conducted on graphs where identifying the feasibility of edge-uniform re-weighting is straightforward.
+However, we also note, consistently with a remark in \citep{wainwright_stochastic_2002}, that there exist some exotic graphs for which edge-uniform assignment is infeasible.

+We introduced the $\lambda$-optimal FBP Algorithm \ref{alg:fractionaMP}, which approximately calculates the partition function for a specified Ising model on a graph $\G = (\V, \E)$.
+This algorithm generalized traditional message-passing methods by interpolating between the Tree-Reweighted case ($\lambda=0$) and the Belief Propagation case ($\lambda=1$) for any $\lambda \in [0,1]$.
+Utilizing Theorem \ref{th:exact}, the algorithm identifies a particular value, denoted as $\lambda_*$, where the fractional partition function $Z^{(\lambda_*)}$ is approximately equal to the exact partition function $Z$.
+The algorithm employs Eq.~(\ref{eq:calZf}) to determine the correction factor ${\tilde Z}^{(\lambda)}$ utilizing fractional node and edge beliefs.
+Additionally, we initialize the edge appearance probabilities $\rho_{ab}$ uniformly.